 Houston Waivers of Inadmissibility Lawyer

 Certain immigrants may be disqualified to seek entrance to or to remain in the U.S. based on various grounds established by the Immigration and Nationality Act (INA).
-These individuals are considered to be removable through deportation unless a legal remedy called a Waiver of Inadmissibility is used.
+These individuals are considered to be removable through deportation.
+The best way to prevent deportation in this case is through a Waiver of Inadmissibility.

 Request an initial consultation by contacting our firm at (713) 597-5642.